Kondapalli Fort: History

 The fort was built in 1360 CE by Anna Vemareddy of the Kondaveedu Reddy dynasty after he captured Kondapalli from Mudigonda Chalaukyas.
-In the historic struggle for power for the throne of Gajapati kingdom, Hamvira had to fight his brother Purushottam, who had succeeded to the throne after their father's death.
+Then the fort was conquered by the mighty Gajapati dynasty of Odisha.
+In the historic struggle for power for the throne of Gajapati dynasty, Hamvira Deva had to fight his brother Purushottama Deva, who had succeeded to the throne after their father's death.
 He sought the help of the Bahmani Sultan in this war.
-He was successful in defeating his brother and occupied the throne of Gajapati kingdom, in 1472.
+He was successful in defeating his brother and occupied the throne of Gajapati dynasty, in 1472.
 But in the bargain, he gave Kondapalli and Rajahmundry to the Bahmani Sultan.
-Subsequently, Purushottam defeated Hamvira in 1476 and occupied the throne of Gajapati.
+Subsequently,Purushottama Deva defeated Hamvira in 1476 and occupied the throne of Gajapati.
 But it is also said that in 1476, a revolution began at Kondapalli when there was famine in the Bahmani kingdom.
 The garrison of Kondapalli revolted and gave possession of the fort to "Hamer Oriya" or Hamvira.

-Purushottam, once he became the king, tried to get back Kondapalli and Rajahmundry from the Bahmani Sultan III.
+Purushottama Deva once he became the king, tried to get back Kondapalli and Rajahmundry from the Bahmani Sultan III.
 But when he held siege over Rajamundry, for some unknown reason he signed a peace treaty with the Sultan, which resulted in souring of relations between Bahmani and Vijayanagar rulers, which resulted in minor battles.
 But in 1481, after the death of Sultan Mahammad, the Bahmani Sultanate was in disarray and taking advantage of this situation Purushottam fought with Mahmad Shah, the Sultan's son, and took control of Rajahmundry and Kondapalli fort.
 Gajapati Purushottam Deva died in 1497 and was succeeded by his son Gajapati Prataprudra Deva.

 In 1509, Gajapati Prataprudra Deva started a war against Krishnadevaraya of Vijayanagar Empire, but Gajapati had to retreat to the north to defend an attack by Sultan Allauddin Hussan Shah of Bengal.
 The consequence was that Krishnadevaraya had an easy victory over Kondapalli, which he occupied in June 1515.
 In the last war fought in 1519, Krishnadevaraya once again defeated the Gajapati ruler.
 Since the Kondaveedu fortress was very strong, after three months siege of the fort, Krishnadevaraya had to personally direct the operations to get control of the fort.
 Following this war, Krishnadevaraya married Gajapati Prataprudra Deva's daughter, Kalinga Kumari Jaganmohini.
 A treaty was also signed for restoring all land up to the southern boundary of the Krishna River to Orissa, which included Kondapalli.